 Online reviews are a crucial aspect of local search engine optimization.
-Statistics show that 73% of consumers place more trust in local businesses with positive reviews.
+Statistics show that 73 percent of consumers place more trust in local businesses with positive reviews.
 That means two things for your HVAC company.

-- Ask For Them: Here’s a novel idea, ask a customer to leave a review after completing their service
+- Ask For Them: Here’s a novel idea: ask a customer to leave a review after completing their service

 - Email Signature Links: Embed links to your review profiles, along with a sentence or two encouraging customers to leave reviews